Alzheimer's stages: How the disease progresses

 - Require daily assistance with personal care.
 This includes total assistance with eating, dressing, using the bathroom and all other daily self-care tasks.

 - Experience a decline in physical abilities.
 A person may become unable to walk without assistance, then unable to sit or hold up his or her head without support.
 Muscles may become rigid and reflexes abnormal.
 Eventually, a person loses the ability to swallow and to control bladder and bowel functions.

 Rate of progression through Alzheimer's disease stages

 The rate of progression for Alzheimer's disease varies widely.
-On average, people with Alzheimer's disease live eight to 10 years after diagnosis, but some survive 20 years or more.
+On average, people with Alzheimer's disease live between three and 11 years after diagnosis, but some survive 20 years or more.
 The degree of impairment at diagnosis can affect life expectancy.
 Untreated vascular risk factors such as hypertension are associated with a faster rate of progression of Alzheimer's disease.

 Pneumonia is a common cause of death because impaired swallowing allows food or beverages to enter the lungs, where an infection can begin.
-Other common causes of death include dehydration, malnutrition and other infections.
+Other common causes of death include dehydration, malnutrition, falls and other infections.